Riverine Operations

 After the briefing that took place before each operation, battalion commanders and supporting river assault squadron com-

-MONITORS AND ASSAULT PATROL BOATS HEAD IN TO SHORE
+MONITORS AND ASSAULT PATROL BOATS HEAD IN

 manders issued final instructions to their staffs and subordinate commanders.
 These confirmed or modified previously issued orders.
 Each rifle company was allocated three armored troop carriers, and arrangements were made to load bulk cargo and ammunition prior to troop embarkation.
 At the designated loading time for a particular company, three armored troop carriers were tied alongside the Ammi barges moored to the ship and three platoons of a company embarked simultaneously.
 In most instances, the loading of a complete company was restricted to twenty minutes.
 The Navy stationed expert swimmers on the barges prepared to rescue men who might fall overboard.
 Once a company was loaded, the ATC's proceeded to a rendezvous where they waited for the remainder of the battalion to load.
 Upon completion of the battalion loading, the ATC's moved at a specified time across a starting point and thence to the area of operation.
 Army elements observed radio silence; the naval radio was used only for essential traffic control.